Code-Institute-Submissions/2nd-milestone-project-coronavirus-report/README.md

 This page contains useful information about this new coronavirus,and also has a cover image, page title and a brief description of the page.
 It is divided into 3 sections, and every section has an image.

-- **What you need to know:** This section shows a resume with relevant information the COVID-19.
+- **What you need to know:** This section shows a resume with relevant information of the COVID-19.

 - **About Coronaviruses:** This section shows summary information on what coronaviruses are.